Michelangelo is one of the world’s most famous sculptors and painters of all time.

 This meant that even when he became too weak to paint on-site, he would still manage and oversee projects that were in his name.

-At no surprise, following his hard work, he died a wealthy man.
+To no surprise, following his hard work, he died a wealthy man.

 His biography suggests that he was content with living a simple life and kept working from home until he died.